ashishrao7/NFPP/README.md

 # Neuromorphic Fringe Projection Profilometry

-This repository contains implementation of Neuromorphic Fringe Projection Profilometry method proposed by <a href=""> Rao Mangalore et. al</a>.
+This repository contains implementation of Neuromorphic Fringe Projection Profilometry method proposed by <a href="https://ieeexplore.ieee.org/abstract/document/9166707"> Rao Mangalore et. al</a>.

 The data in the experiments folder have been collected from a DAVIS346 Camera.
 The  <a href="https://github.com/uzh-rpg/rpg_dvs_ros">drivers </a> developed by the robotics and perception group were used to collect data from the DAVIS.